-The mentoring pilot is intended to support further understanding of the needs and expectations of mentees, as well as potential models that would work for the AES membership.
-As such, the pilot will be evaluated to support the development of future iterations of the mentoring program.
-Participants of the pilot will be expected to participate in the evaluation.
+The group mentoring program is intended to support an evolving understanding of the needs and expectations of mentees, as well as potential models that would work for the AES membership.
+As such, the program will be evaluated to support the development of future iterations of the mentoring program.
+Participants of the program will be expected to participate in the evaluation.

 Orientation session for mentees and mentors

 27 April 2022

 Mentoring program ends

 Group mentoring involves a mentor working with a group of mentees with similar interests in pursuit of their professional development goals.

 Mentoring is intended to support mentee’s professional development, growth, and competencies as evaluation practitioners.
 Unlike a traditional one-to-one mentoring program, group mentoring also benefits participants through having access to diverse experiences and perspectives supporting the development of a richer understanding of the practice of evaluation.
 Not only are mentees able to build relationships with their mentors, but they are also able to build relationships with their peers and it is intended that this peer support network will provide a sustainable benefit to mentees beyond the program.